 Partnership and collaboration are essential to achieving this.
 No one organisation can achieve this alone.

-Firetree Philanthropy is not an independent legal entity itself but rather one of two philanthropic arms of the Firetree Trust, which was endowed by Richard Paul “Dick” Haugland - a philanthropist, scientist and entrepreneur.
+Firetree Philanthropy is not an independent legal entity but rather one of two philanthropic arms of the Firetree Trust, which was endowed by Richard Paul “Dick” Haugland - a philanthropist, scientist and entrepreneur.